Vallista/Beautiful-React-Redux-Typescript/README.md

 ## Describes

-The project demonstrates how to apply React and Redux, Redux-saga, and TypeScript with simple actions to receive and output the deployee data.
+The project demonstrates how to apply React and Redux, Redux-saga, and TypeScript with simple actions to receive and output the employee data.

 ### src/apis